-CommonLit operates a free online reading program for grades 3-12, with reading lessons created by literacy experts and former educators.
-At CommonLit.org, teachers can access a free digital OER library of over 2,000 texts.
+CommonLit operates a free online reading program for students in grades 3-12, with reading lessons created by literacy experts and former educators.
+At CommonLit.org, teachers can access a free digital OER library of over 3,000 texts.
 All texts include passage-dependent questions and scaffolded, tech-enhanced tools to support struggling students.
-They also monitor student progress through the Student Performance Dashboard, tracking whole class and individual student performance by standard to detect trends and areas of improvement and plan for future instruction.
+They can also monitor student progress through the Student Performance Dashboard, tracking whole class and individual student performance by standard to detect trends and areas of improvement and plan for future instruction.

-Any teacher or parent can sign up for a free CommonLit account at www.commonlit.org or www.commonlit.org/es.
+Teachers and parents can sign up for a free CommonLit account in English at www.commonlit.org or in Spanish at www.commonlit.org/es.

 To learn more about CommonLit and the professional development we offer teachers, please contact Agustina Moppett (email@example.com).